RobSpectre/Talks-Old/Mobile App Distribution via SMS/README.md

 ## Outline

 - Mobile App Distribution via SMS
-    - Holy jeez is this talk going to be a lot of fun.
+    - Holy biscuits is this talk going to be a lot of fun.
+    - If your game is mobile apps, I don't need to tell you how fragmented the space is.
+    - The Venn diagrams showing which consumers have the endless combinations of platform choices, firmware revisions, email clients, Facebook clients, Twitter clients, browser capabilities, screen sizes and screen densities produce more overlaying concentric circles than an Irish wake.
-    - In a fragmented mobile world, there is only one medium you can count on all smart phones to have.
+    - But there is one way you can simply deliver your message to every potential user of your mobile app.
-    -
+    - 97% of all US consumers have phones that can receive SMS.
+    - 100% of the consumers for your mobile application have SMS as well.
+    - Combine the ubiquitous access and the simple implementation, and SMS quickly looks like a cheap, effective and easy way to distribute your mobile application.
 - Introduction
     - Bio
     - Twilio
     - Mobile App Distribution
+        - How It Works
+        - Key Benefits
+        - Driving the Demand
+        - Case Studies
 - How It Works
     - Simple use case
         - Receive phone number through some lead gen mechanism.